Mazhar Khan (actor, born 1905): 1940s

-In 1940, Mazhar played an important role in Achhut, a film made to "promote Gandhi's movement against untouchability".
+In 1940, Khan played an important role in Achhut, a film made to "promote Gandhi's movement against untouchability".
 The cast included Motilal, Gohar Sitara Devi, and Noor Mohammed Charlie.
-It was produced by Chandulal Shah for his Ranjit Studios.
+It was produced by Chandulal Shah for his company Ranjit Studios.
 The premiere was attended by Sardar Vallabhbhai Patel.
-In Bharosa, Mazhar played the role of a man who leaves his wife (Sardar Akhtar, in the care of his trusted friend (Chandra Mohan) and his wife, when he has to go abroad on work.
+In Bharosa, Khan played the role of a man who leaves his wife (Sardar Akhtar) in the care of his trusted friend (Chandra Mohan) and his wife when he has to go abroad on work.
 The resulting consequences form the basis of the story.
 The film was directed by Sohrab Modi for Minerva Movietone.

-In 1941, Mazhar acted in Padosi, directed by V. Shantaram for his Prabhat Film Company.
+In 1941, Khan acted in Padosi, directed by V. Shantaram for his Prabhat Film Company.
 It was made following communal tension at the formation of Muslim League.
 The film showed friendly relations between the Hindus and the Muslims.
-To achieve a better coalition, Shantaram had Mazhar Khan, a Muslim, playing the role of a Hindu and Gajanan Jagirdar, a Hindu, play the Muslim character.
-Mazhar's role as 'Thakur" was claimed to be a difficult one, requiring "understanding of human psychology" and a "lot of attention".
-He emerged triumphant gaining positive critical acclaim.
-The film had a positive response from both the critics as well as at the box-office, mainly due to its social and patriotic outlook.Akela in 1941, was another box-office success, with Mazhar being praised for his strong "emotional role" of a lonely man, and credited for carrying the picture to "success on his shoulders".
+To achieve a better coalition, Shantaram had Khan, a Muslim, played a Hindu character, while Gajanan Jagirdar, a Hindu, played a Muslim character.
+His role as Thakur garnered critical acclaim.

+Akela (1941) was another box-office success of Khan's.
 The film was directed by Pesi Karani for producer Kikubhai Desai and co-starred Bibbo and E. Billimoria.

-By January 1942, Mazhar had continuously worked for fourteen years in the film industry and acted in over 112 films.
+By January 1942, Khan had continuously worked for fourteen years in the film industry and acted in over 112 films.
 He directed his first film in 1942, called Meri Duniya on Hindu-Muslim unity, for National Artists, Bombay.
-Mazhar played a Sufi philosopher, with Hari Shivdasani and Kaushalya in lead roles.
-Mazhar set up his production company, Asiatic Pictures the same year, with the foundation ceremony for its maiden production Yad (Yaad) performed by V. Shantaram.
-The heroine was new to Hindi\Urdu cinema though she had earlier acted in successful Punjabi films.
+Khan played a Sufi philosopher with Hari Shivdasani and Kaushalya in lead roles.
+Khan set up his production company, Asiatic Pictures the same year, with the foundation ceremony for its maiden production Yad (Yaad) performed by V. Shantaram.

-Under his new banner Mazhar Art Productions, Mazhar made Badi Baat (1944) and Pehli Nazar in 1945.
+Under his new banner Mazhar Art Productions, Khan made Badi Baat (1944) and Pehli Nazar in 1945.
 Pehli Nazar introduced Munawwar Sultana to the Indian film industry.
-The film was directed by Mazhar, with story, dialogues and lyrics by Safdar "Aah".
+The film was directed by Khan, with story, dialogues and lyrics by Safdar "Aah".
 Singer Mukesh, who made his debut as a playback singer in 1941, in Nirdosh, gained popularity from Pehli Nazar, with the song, "Dil Jalta Hai Toh Jalne De" (Let The Heart Smolder), which became "an instant hit".